FAQ

 Section titled “Streaming and Data Pipelines”What are WAL and CDC?

-WAL (Write-Ahead Log) WAL records incoming interaction events as-is, enabling replay and recovery.
+Section titled “What are WAL and CDC?”- WAL (Write-Ahead Log) — records incoming events as-is for replay and recovery

-Both WAL and CDC streams are accessible via Kafka consumers.
+Both are accessible via Kafka consumers.

 How does Actionbase support analytics and pipelines?